World Map With Latitude Lines

 Q: Are latitude lines perfectly straight?

 A: While often depicted as straight lines on maps, latitude lines are actually circles parallel to the Equator.
 The curvature is usually not apparent on most maps, particularly at lower latitudes.
-However, this curvature becomes more obvious on projections that attempt to accurately represent the Earth's spherical shape.
+Still, this curvature becomes more obvious on projections that attempt to accurately represent the Earth's spherical shape.

 Q: How does latitude affect daylight hours?